 In the event that your arrival time is changed/delayed, requiring you to stay overnight in a hotel (or if you failed to meet Global Crossroad's representative at the airport), you should hire a taxi at the airport.
 Request the taxi deliver you to the hotel designated in your placement details/pre-departure information.
 Remember to request a receipt from the driver.

 IMPORTANT: Ensure that you have contacted Global Crossroad's in-country coordinator BEFORE boarding a taxi.
-Participants are advised to contact Global Crossroad's Cambodia In-Country Coordinator the next day and let him/her know their whereabouts.
+Participants are advised to contact Global Crossroad's India In-Country Coordinator the next day and let him/her know their whereabouts.

 You can arrive up to a week early for your assignment; however, you are responsible for making and paying for these arrangements (including accommodations and food), and must still meet the in-country coordinator at the airport on the designated date.

-We ask that participants depart from Cambodia on the Saturday following the completion of their assignment.
+We ask that participants depart from India on the Saturday following the completion of their assignment.

-All Cambodia volunteers should depart from Phnom Penh, Cambodia (Phnom Penh Pochentong International Airport) unless you receive other instructions in your placement details.
+All India volunteers should depart from Delhi, India (Delhi Indira Gandhi International Airport) unless you receive other instructions in your placement details.

-A unique and important part of Global Crossroad's successful volunteer in Cambodia programs is our volunteer support in-country.
+A unique and important part of Global Crossroad's successful volunteer abroad programs is our volunteer support in-country.
 We put safety and comfort first as we deliver enriching and consistent experiences for our international travelers.
-Our support is multi-faceted while volunteers are in Cambodia and our staff is in contact with our volunteers on a regular basis either with face-to-face visits or via phone/email.
+Our support is multi-faceted while volunteers are in India and our staff is in contact with our volunteers on a regular basis either with face-to-face visits or via phone/email.
 Key support comes from our country coordinator and in-country field staff.
 These individuals are employed by our company and committed to ensuring your experience the best it can be.
-Your chosen project and accommodation staff offer support as well, and they are familiar with working with international volunteers and accustomed to answering questions and providing guidance.
+Your chosen project staff and host family offers support as well, and they are familiar with working with international volunteers and accustomed to answering questions and providing guidance.
 Volunteers also have access to our country coordinator's mobile number for emergencies.
 With longer assignments, our field staff visits regularly (every 2-4 weeks) to ensure the experience is meeting your expectations.
 Sometimes an assignment may be too far to visit physically, so staff members will touch-base via phone/email.
 You are also welcome to stop in the offices at any time.
 You are never alone.

 Specific details regarding accommodations, food and contact details for our local coordinator will be provided in personalized volunteer placement documentation prior to arrival.